EliahKagan/symlink/README.md

-The "W" and "A" functions are probably equivalent with respect to all aspects not involving character encodings, because in the Windows API, "A" functions are implemented as wrapper for the corresponding "W" functions.
+The "W" and "A" functions are probably equivalent with respect to all aspects not involving character encodings, because in the Windows API, "A" functions are implemented as wrappers for the corresponding "W" functions.

 However, as of this writing, `CreateSymbolicLinkW` and `CreateSymbolicLinkA` are documented differently, such that it is not clear if the documentation